TeskaLabs/asab/doc/asab/library.rst

 .. py:currentmodule:: asab.library

-The ASAB Library (`asab.library`) is a concept of the shared data content across microservices.
+The ASAB Library (`asab.library`) is a concept of the shared data content across microservices in the cluster.
-The `asab.library` is read-only interface for listing and reading this content.
+The `asab.library` provides a read-only interface for listing and reading this content.
-The library can also notify the ASAB microservice about changes in underlaying library, eg. for automated update/reload.
+The library can also notify the ASAB microservice about changes, eg. for automated update/reload.

-The library content is organized in simplified filesystem manner, with directories and files.

-There is a companion microservice `asab-library` that can be used for management and editation of the content.
+There is a companion microservice `asab-library` that can be used for management and editation of the library content.
-The `asab.library` can however operate without `asab-library`.
+The `asab.library` can however operate without `asab-library` microservice.

 Library structure
 -----------------

+The library content is organized in simplified filesystem manner, with directories and files.

+Example:

 .. code::

  + /folder1/
    - /folder1/item1.yaml
    - /folder1/item2.json
-	+ folder2
+ + folder2/
    - /folder2/item3.yaml
-	  + folder2.3
+   + /folder2folder2.3/
      - /folder2/folder2.3/item4.json

 Path rules